 2. Complete a housing options advice assessment

-Before selecting the 'Continue to HED assessment' button you should print (or at least look at) the HED information page in My Newham.
+This is why you must complete the assessment.
+It helps you to create a personalised action plan which gives you advice on how you can best help yourself.
+Before you select the 'Continue to HED assessment' button you should print (or at least look at) the HED information page in My Newham.
 This will help you to find your way back to My Newham after you have finished the form.

 3. Complete the housing register application form

 After you complete the HED assessment you can return to My Newham where you will have the option to complete your application form.